Al Nassr willing to wait for Ronaldo

-Al Nassr was reported to be leading the chase for Ronaldo earlier in December, and while a deal has not yet been struck, Salazar says the club will bide its time.
+Al Nassr were reported to be leading the chase for Ronaldo earlier in December, and though a deal has not yet been struck, Salazar says the club will bide their time.

-"I'm not allowed to say yes or no," he quipped when asked if Ronaldo featured in his plans for the immediate future.
+"I'm not allowed to say yes or no," he quipped to Flashscore when asked if Ronaldo featured in his plans for the immediate future.

 "Let's wait and see how things unfold until the end of the year.
 As you can see, this is a negotiation of enormous magnitude, not only for the club, but for the country and for world football, and which has to be conducted by higher authorities.